yiisoft/db-migration/docs/guide/en/usage-with-yii-console.md

 ...
 ```

-Now the `MigrationService::class` uses the `View` of the application that is already registered in `yiisoft/view`.

 Execute `composer du` in console to rebuild the configuration.

 Now we have the `yiisoft/db-migration` package configured and it can be called in the console.